mattm477/Cybersecurity-Projects/Cisco Packet Tracker.md

 Here I am working with a packet tracer tutored activity (PTTA).
 I installed a backup router and connected a laptop to it.
 I then reconfigured the laptop's hostname to be "Edge_Backup_Router" using the endpoint's command line interface (CLI).

+The Cisco Packet Tracer software has the ability to produce 4 different types of files.
+1) .pka files are "activity" files that have instructions and scoring
+2) .pkt files are pre-built network simulations that have no instructions or scoring
+3) .pksz files are exclusive to PTTA activities
+4) .pkz files are depreciated file types originally meant to imbed images and other files in packet tracer files